Self-hosted podcast manager

 Library-wide and per-feed statistics with charts — total downloads, storage used, listening rate, and more.
 Full-text search across all episode titles and descriptions.

-A native Android app for your CastCharm library is in development.
+A native Android app for your CastCharm library, with Android Auto support.

 Learn moreQuick start